Women's rights in Saudi Arabia: Progress and change

+In January 2021 Saudi Arabia amended anti-harassment laws to include provisions for publishing the names of the offenders.
+In 2022 a man was imprisoned for eight months for verbally abusing a woman, and his name published.

+However, an investigation by The Guardian newspaper in 2025 found that the Dar al-Reaya, officially "care homes", continued to be effectively "jails" for women whose families wish to institutionalize them for disobedience, extramarital sexual relations or being absent from home.
+Some women are sent to Dar al-Reaya to protect a family's reputation after a woman is sexually abused by a brother or father.
+Treatment was reported to be "hellish": very harsh, with solitary confinement, flogging, and no visits or contact.

 New technology

 Gender segregation has produced great enthusiasm for innovative communications technology, especially when it is anonymous.
 Saudis were early adopters of Bluetooth technology, as men and women have used it to communicate secretly.

 Saudi women use online social networking as a way to share ideas they cannot share publicly.
 As one woman states:

-"In Saudi Arabia, we live more of a virtual life than a real life.
+In Saudi Arabia, we live more of a virtual life than a real life.
 I know people who are involved in online romances with people they have never met in real life...And many of us use Facebook for other things, like talking about human rights and women's rights.
-We can protest on Facebook about the jailing of a blogger which is something we couldn't do on the streets."
+We can protest on Facebook about the jailing of a blogger which is something we couldn't do on the streets.

 A Saudi internet radio station that promotes women's rights from abroad announced via Twitter that it would broadcast on a weekly basis.